pelkeycj/MIDI-Music/resources/README.txt

           MouseStrategy objects are intended to hold a collection of that maps MouseEvents to distinct objects of type T and provides a setMouseEvents method to define this map.
-        MouseHandler : concrete class
+        MouseHandler : concrete class implements MouseStrategy
+          Contains a map of MouseEventProcessors (see below) that map to different MouseEvents and includes a method to run a particular action for a given MouseEvent MouseEventProcessor : interface
+          Similar to a Runnable interface.
+This interface contains one method, process(...), that takes in a MouseEvent as a parameter and uses its data to run the action defined by the implementing class.

     Changes to the CONTROLLER
-        The SimpleContoller was updated to hold a map of MouseStrategy objects.
+        The SimpleController was updated to hold a map of MouseStrategy objects.
 A new method, setMouseStrategy defines the MouseEventProcessor that extracts coordinate information out of the a new MouseEvent and hands the coordinates down to each view to handle as described below.